Wondering about good vs bad feedback examples, especially when working with an online designer?

 “Make the title bigger, move this over here, then change this color to this hex code.
 Oh, also, can I see what it would look like with this color instead, just to see if I like it?”

 So, for instance, it’s probably better to say something along the lines of “This title seems like it could be hard to read.
-Can we come up with a way to fix this?
-This almost makes it sound more collaborative when you’re providing that feedback.
+Can we come up with a way to fix this?”
+This makes it more collaborative when you’re providing that feedback.

 “I don’t like this, redo it.”